Why use factor analysis?

 The variable with the strongest association to the underlying latent variable.
 Factor 1, is income, with a factor loading of 0.65.

 Since factor loadings can be interpreted like standardized regression coefficients, one could also say that the variable income has a correlation of 0.65 with Factor 1.
-This would be considered a strong association for a factor analysis in most research fields.
+Most research fields consider this a strong association for a factor analysis.

 Two other variables, education and occupation, are also associated with Factor 1.
 Based on the variables loading highly onto Factor 1, we could call it “Individual socioeconomic status.”